hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 Set one or more agreements as the loop control variable, all the agreements will start (single, block of, survivor, if else) and be attempted to be executed once
 When each of those agreements are finalized, then will look to the agreements in loop control,
     if all the agreements there succeed , then the loop is done again, repeatedly, until one control agreement fails

+### generating new agreements

+A loop can make a new agreement automatically signed each time it loops after checking the control agreement.
+There must be a minimum delay.
+Any of the parties of the new agreement can cancel it, or the control agreement

 ##  Ancestry